Sjavs: Play

-Forehand leads to the first trick and the trick winnner leads to the next.
+Forehand leads to the first trick and the trick winner leads to the next.
 If no trumps are played, the highest card of the led suit wins the trick; otherwise the highest trump wins.
 Suit must be followed if possible; otherwise any card may be played.
 However, if a trick is trumped a later player must overtrump.

 Scoring

 The game points won are deducted from the starting total of 24.
 If the declaring team win they score game points as follows: